-Hi!
+Hi, My name is Hugh!
 Welcome to my blog or i-folio!
-I am a student at CDNIS.
-I will be recording my learning here every now and then.
+I am a student at the Canadian International School of Hong Kong, and I will be recording my learning here every now and then.

 With only 2 more weeks until the end of school, all of my classmates were excited.
 Although it was close to the end of the school year, everyone was busy.

 In literacy, since we were studying poetry, we were to write 2 poems over the week, each one about a different topic.
 We used 3 skills – writing, speaking, and presenting skills since we had to write out our poems and present it to the whole class.
 We also looked into the different literary devices by categorizing the parts of a poem into the different literary devices.

 In UOI, we are now in the unit How We Express Ourselves.
 We are inquiring into art forms, and were assigned to make an art that we liked and had not done before.
 I chose a slightly hard topic, especially that we did not have much time.
 I had always been interested in the topic, but I had not been able to try it – architecture.
 I decided to experiment with a few architecture forms, but could make a model of only one of the styles in the end due to the lack of time.

 This week was extremely crazy.
 Our schedule collapsed, to give us more time to work on the PYP Exhibition.

 My group worked on our moss terrarium and it’s decoration for our action in the PYP Exhibition.
 I know that moss does not relate to air pollution, the issue my group is working on, but you will soon find the connection after I explained.
 Moss, like all plants, can reduce air pollution.
 Plants photosynthesize, which uses the CO2 in the air.To make the terrarium, we had to put in pebbles in a container, then put some sphagnum moss, afterwards, put in some soil, and finally, put in some “live moss”.
 For our decoration, we decided to 3D print some figures for our terrarium.